RavenTimmer/VOCReferenceDetection/logbook.typ

 The program now also saves a dump of the dictionary to the file: Inventory\dates.pkl which can be used to load the data back into a dictionary.
 This is done using the pickle library.
 The keys are the years, and the values is a list of each entry that corresponds to that year.

 #line(length: 100%)

+= 24/04/2025

+A first version of the searching is working.
+It makes use of the native Knaw API documented here: #link("https://gloccoli.tt.di.huc.knaw.nl/swagger#/")
+It is able to use the dictionary created before to search for word combinations in a range around a given year.
+For example "Gouden AND Leeuw" around 1633 return 155 hits and around 1674 it returns 11 hits.